khanonjs/khanon.js-website/public/docs/3-using-scene-interface.md

 ## Actors, Sprites, Meshes and Particles

-[Actors](https://khanonjs.com/api-docs/modules/decorators_actor.html), [Sprites](https://khanonjs.com/api-docs/modules/decorators_sprite.html), [Meshes](https://khanonjs.com/api-docs/modules/decorators_mesh.html) and [Particles](https://khanonjs.com/api-docs/modules/decorators_particle.html) are spawnable elements that can be added or removed from the scene on demand.
+[Actors](https://khanonjs.com/api-docs/modules/decorators_actor.html), [Sprites](https://khanonjs.com/api-docs/modules/decorators_sprite.html), [Meshes](https://khanonjs.com/api-docs/modules/decorators_mesh.html) and [Particles](https://khanonjs.com/api-docs/modules/decorators_particle.html) are spawnable elements that can be added or removed from the scene at any point.

 [Actors](https://khanonjs.com/api-docs/modules/decorators_actor.html) are logical elements that interact with the themselves, the scene, and/or the player.
 The actors to be used in this scene are declared in the [`actors`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#actors) property.